Thiago-Simoes/NebulaORM.jl/docs/src/manual/relationship.md

 ## Querying with the "include" Parameter

-When using the `"include"` parameter in your queries, NebulaORM.jl enriches the result with related records.
+When using the `"include"` parameter in your queries, OrionORM.jl enriches the result with related records.
 Depending on the relationship type, the return format will be:

 - **hasMany/hasOne**: The result will include, under the key of the related model, either a vector of `Dicts` (for hasMany) or a single `Dict` (for hasOne).
 - **belongsTo**: The result will include a single `Dict` with the parent record's data.